AtanasVA/cms_project/README.md

 - [x] Ensure no duplicate slugs can be added to the database.
 Each page should have its unique slug.
 - [x] Add basic error handling
 - [] Add functionality allowing the user to create, edit and delete posts for each page.
+- [] Add pagination for the created pages.
 - [] Add advanced error handling.
 A toast with the error returned from the server will be a nice touch
 - [] Add form validation on the modals using [Zod](https://zod.dev/)
 - [] Possibly add [Formik](https://formik.org/) to handle the form submissions more gracefully